nus-cs2103/website-base/admin/project-deliverables.md

 ### Notes for Those Using AB-2 or AB-3 for the Project
 <span id="notes-for-ab23">

+There is no explicit penalty for switching to a lower level AB.
+All projects are evaluated based on the same yardstick irrespective of on which AB it is based.
+As an AB is given to you as a 'free' head-start, a lower level AB gives you a shorter head-start, which means your final product is likely to be less functional than those from teams using AB-4 unless you progress faster than them.
+Nevertheless, you should switch to AB2/3 if you feel you can learn more from the project that way, as our goal is to maximize learning, not features.<br>
+  If your team wants to stay with AB-4 but you want to switch to a lower level AB, let the us know so that we can work something out for you.

 If you have opted to use AB-2 or AB-3 instead of AB-4 as the basis of your product, please note the following points:
 * Set up [auto-publishing of documentation similar to AB-4](https://nus-{{ module | lower }}-{{ semester | lower }}.github.io/addressbook-level4/UsingTravis.html#enabling-auto-publishing-of-documentation)
 * Add Project Portfolio Pages (PPP) for members, similar to the example provided in AB-4